-I am an adventure seeker, heart-on-my-sleeve wearer, student of yoga, world traveler, laughter advocate, dream chaser, fruit addict and compassion preacher.
+I am a proud Mama, an adventure seeker, heart-on-my-sleeve wearer, student of yoga, world traveler, laughter advocate, dream chaser, fruit addict and compassion preacher.

-Originally a Vancouverite, I have since been extremely fortunate to travel the world and live in places like Melbourne, Halifax, Alabama, and Calgary, which lead me to the most amazing people and experiences.
+Born in Vancouver, Canada, I have since been extremely fortunate to travel the world and live in places like Melbourne, Halifax, Alabama, and Calgary, which lead me to the most amazing people and experiences.
 I now look back and realize that one of the things travel gave me was yoga!
 I was never introduced to the practice while in Vancouver.
-I actually only started exploring yoga when I was 22 years old.
+I only started exploring yoga when I was 22 years old.

 In November of 2013, I revisited the idea of yoga when I was living in Alabama while supporting my boyfriend’s pursuits in professional hockey.
-I wanted to find something that was my own passion so I found a Groupon for a local yoga studio and checked it out.
+I wanted to do something daily while he was training at the rink, so I found a Groupon for a local yoga studio and checked it out.
 From the very first class was IN LOVE.
-The environment of this studio had an amazing community and, fortunately for my ego, was not at all competitive.
+The environment of this studio was very different than the first studio I had tried.
+This yoga studio had an amazingly supportive community and, fortunately for my ego, was not competitive at all.
 The teachers actually wanted to get to know me and watch my practice grow.
 It was such a wonderful feeling to walk into this studio as a daily visiter and be welcomed as a part of their family.
 I quickly learned that yoga is much more than just the physical asana practice; there is meditation, breath, spirituality, and finding true self.
 As soon as my eyes opened to this journey of endless growth, I was so excited for a life full of learning!
-The idea that this ancient practice of healing has so much to offer that it cannot be learned in just one lifetime is an exhilarating thought; it’s a lifelong adventure of myself!
+The idea that this ancient practice of healing has so much to offer that it cannot be learned in just one lifetime is an exhilarating thought; it’s a lifelong adventure of self!

 Yoga rekindled my love for learning, love for my body and love for my inner-self.
-After all of this realization, I decided I wanted to grow my practice and share it with others so I enrolled in the Yoga Teacher Training 200hr program at Yoga Passage in Calgary.
+After all of this realization, I decided I wanted to grow my practice and share it with others so I enrolled in the Yoga Teacher Training 200hour program at Yoga Passage in Calgary.
 I graduated as a more loved and more connected version of myself.
-To read more about my unexpected 7 month teacher training journey please go to my post in my blog.
-Now, I am a certified yoga teacher regularly teaching and learning with lots of passion for this lifetime of sharing, loving and growing.
+In addition to this 7 month 200 hour teacher training, I have taken several additional trainings such as 30 hours in Yoga for Athletes, 15 hours in Advanced Anatomy, and 15 hours in Prenatal/Postnatal Yoga.

 If you made it all the way to the bottom of this post, thank you for your incredible support!
-Each person I’ve met along this yoga journey has added value to my life in ways I cannot explain; no matter how small or long our interaction was, you helped me become who I am today, which is the happiest chapter of my life so far.
+Each person I have met along this yoga journey has added value to my life in ways I cannot explain; no matter how small or long our interaction was, you helped me become who I am today.
 May each of you feel the joys of compassion, be blessed with love, and find your true light.

 Love and light,